This website uses cookies to ensure you get the best experience on our website. Learn more

 In addition to leopard tracking, other activities include:

 • Nature Drives: There are over 40 mammal species on the reserve and many more birds.
-Guests will see many of these while out tracking leopard, or other species, If you stay more than a night or two you may choose to go out without using tracking telemetry and see what you can find.
+Guests will see many of these while out tracking leopard, or other species.
+If you stay more than a night or two you may choose to go out without using tracking telemetry and see what you can find.

-• Rhino Tracking: Okonjima is home to a small population of southern white rhino that is constantly monitored by the reserve’s anti-poaching team.
-On this activity, guests can often approach the rhino on foot.
+• Rhino Tracking: Okonjima is home to a small population of southern white rhino that is constantly monitored by the reserve's anti-poaching team.
+On this activity, guests may often approach the rhino on foot.

 • AfriCat Carnivore Care Centre: Visit some of the reserve's welfare animals, individuals that cannot be released into the wild.
 These animals help with education and provide an insight into the work of the AfriCat Foundation.
 After visiting the welfare animals you'll head to the information centre to learn about the history of Okonjima and their ongoing work.